Mohammad-Nikmard/Spotify-Clone/README.md

  - **Scanner** : As an additional feature an scanner has been handled and added to the ui to make the project even more near to reality.
  - **Other Features** : user can route to setting, library and profile screen.

+## Project Structure
+The project follows bloc architecture for the separation of layers to keep everything clean:

+ - BLoC : To handle the logic and send different states for the unique event being received.
+ - Data : To handle 3 important layers when working with local data :
+    - Model : which is the entity of the app.
+    - DataSource : To keep a list of local data (works just like usecases).
+    - Repositoy : To get data from datasource and handle whether an error occurred or the list has been taken (similar to adapter layer).
+ - UI : Infrastructure layer that is aware of the bloc and can send certain events to it.

+## Dependancies
+  - auto_size_text (for the dynamic text size)
+  - animations (for switching smothly beetween pages)
+  - flutter_barcode_scanner (for scanner)
+  - video_player (to handle background video of track screen)

+## Project Setup
+To run the application do the following :

+ 1. Clone the repository or download it.
+ 2. Open the project in Android Studio / VScode.
+ 3. Build and run the app on an Android emulator or physical device by your choice.